ouryj/summer_fun/README.md

 # summer_fun
-a platform for people to share their summer adventures. techonology used are: javascript node express passport please read the package.json file to view all the technologies used. thank you
+a platform for people to share their summer adventures. techonology used are: javascript, node, express, passport, etc...
+And please read the package.json file to view all the technologies used. thank you